DmitryTsyvtsyn/A-Little-About-Dagger/README.md

     }

-If dependencies in a module are used in several classes or depend on classes from a Dagger component, then Dagger makes them part of the component for which the module was written.
-In a simpler case, the module is directly passed to the desired class.
+If dependencies in a module are used in several classes or depend on classes from a Dagger component then Dagger makes them part of the component for which the module was written.
+In a simpler case the module is directly passed to the desired class.

 ##### 3) Separate factories are created for child components (@Subcomponent) and dependencies marked with <b>Scope</b> annotations, just like for the Dagger component

-For the child component you write the Factory interface, which Dagger implements during code generation:
+For the child component you write the Factory interface which Dagger implements during code generation:

     @ActivityScope
     // Definition of a Dagger subcomponent